How important is safe driving to you? Answer these questions.

 What do you think?
 Well, if you answered with the letter D for both questions, then you are correct.
 Fobbs-DIC wants to assist their clients in separating good driving behaviors from aggressive driving behaviors.
 Our Mission is to aid people to become more knowledgeable about Virginia's road regulations.
 Once a person is conscious of what the motor vehicle laws require, then this knowledge can help the person to comply with the Virginia’s road guidelines.
 Realizing the purpose and benefits of the regulations allows each person to be a safer driver for themselves and for those around them, which reduces traffic fatalities.
 Thus, driving is a wonderful privilege for many citizens, yet it's important not to abuse such freedom.
 So, let Fobbs-DIC help you to refresh or improve your facts about the road.

-may possibly earn safe driving points by completing a driver improvement class
+You may possibly earn safe driving points by completing a driver improvement class or clinic.

 If you would like to learn more about traffic violations and the DMV demerit point system, click the links below: